 - Ruth Lindeborg, Secretary of the College (ex officio)

-- Richard Barry, Director of Institutional Research (co-chair)
+- Richard Barry, Director of Institutional Research (past co-chair)

 - Katie Krimmel, Associate Dean, Leadership, Innovation and the Liberal Arts Center (LILAC)